A gooey, creamy, cod and sweetcorn filling nestles beneath a flaky puff pastry lid.

 - Finally, add the cod cubes and mix gently to coat with the sauce.
 Cook for 5 minutes, stirring carefully to avoid breaking up the fish.
 Remove from the heat.

-- Place your pie dish onto the pastry and cut around to create a pastry lid for the pie.
+- Gently unroll the ready-rolled puff pastry.
+Invert your pie dish onto the pastry and cut around to create a pastry lid for the pie.

-- Transfer the fish mixture to the pie dish and top with the puff pastry, sealing the edge with a little milk.
-Brush the pastry with milk to glaze, and bake at 200C for 25 minutes, until the pastry is risen and golden brown.
+- Transfer the fish mixture to the pie dish.
+Brush the edge of the dish with a little milk and top with the puff pastry, pressing the edge to seal.
+Brush the pastry with milk to glaze, and bake at 220°C (430°F) for around 25 minutes, until the pastry is risen and golden brown.

 - Allow to cool slightly before serving.